LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 - Deal

 ## Mazikeen
-- Regain her memory and uncover the truth around her current state of being
+- Memory
 	- Revenge or Absolution regarding the death of her father
-- Uncover the significance of the trident
+- State of Being
+	- Find a way to stabilise before she expires
-	- Deal with the trident
+- The trident
+	- optional: Find a way to fix it

 ## Duska
 - Find the source of the Coeden